kazurayam/BrowserMobProxyInKatalonStudio/README.md

 BrowserMob Proxy will enabled us to make a [HAR](<https://en.wikipedia.org/wiki/HAR_(file_format)>) file which contains all HTTP requests and responses recorded during tests in Katalon Studio.
 The HTTP messages will be formated in JSON.

 The post suggested the way how to make use of BrowserMob Proxy in Katalon Studio.
-Unfortunately the sample code by matteo.lauria were incomplete complete (e.g, the `import` statements were trimmed off), so it was difficult to reuse in my project.
+Unfortunately the sample code by matteo.lauria were incomplete complete (e.g, the `import` statements were trimmed off), so it was a bit difficult to reproduce.

-## What's this
+## What is this?

-Here I would show you a runnable Katalon Studio project empowered by BrowserMob Proxy to make a HAR file that contain HTTP messages exchanged by browser and HTTP servers.
+Here I would show you a runnable Katalon Studio project empowered by BrowserMob Proxy.
+With this project, you would see how to make a HAR file that contain HTTP messages exchanged by browser and HTTP servers.

 ![sequence](https://kazurayam.github.io/BrowserMobProxyInKatalonStudio/diagrams/out/sequence/sequence.png)

-Additionally, I would show you a set of sample codes that post-processes the HAR file.
-For example, this project provides a demo that tests if the HAR contains a request to a URL ending with a string `jquery.min.js`.
+Additionally, this project would show you a number of sample codes that post-processes the HAR file.

 You can download the zip of the project from the [Releases](https://github.com/kazurayam/BrowserMobProxyInKatalonStudio/releases/) page.
-You want to download the zip; unzip it; open the project with your local Katalon Studio; run the "Test Suite/TS1_WebUI.openBrowser"; when it finished you will find `sample.har` file is created in the project folder.
+You want to download the latest zip; unzip it; open the project with your local Katalon Studio; run the "Test Suite/TS1_WebUI.openBrowser"; when it finished you will find `sample.har` file is created in the project folder.

 ## BrowserMob Proxy is bundled in Katalon Studio